Arkansas Razorbacks: Soccer

 The soccer team is head coached by Colby Hale, and practice/play on Arkansas Field which is an exclusively soccer field on campus.
 Arkansas soccer is one of the oldest programs in the Southeastern Conference, competing as a varsity sport since 1986.

 Softball

 The softball team is coached by Courtney Deifel.
 They practice and play at Bogle Park, which opened during the 2008–09 season.

 Swimming and diving

 The swimming and diving team is coached by Neil Harper.
 The team's facilities are the University of Arkansas Natatorium, which is located inside the HPER building (which also is home to student intramural facilities).

 Tennis

 The tennis team's head coach is Michael Hegarty.
 The team's facilities are the Billingsley Center (outdoor) and the adjacent Dills Indoor Tennis Center.
 Tennis is one of the oldest varsity sports at Arkansas with a continuous history from the first year of the Women's Athletics Department in 1971–1972.

+Arkansas announced in April 2026 that it would drop men's and women's tennis after the 2025–26 season, but less than a month later reinstated both teams without interruption.